 But I want to read the instructions!

-Time-Saving Tip #2: What Passage Do You Answer First?
+Time-Saving Tip 2: Which Passage Do You Answer First?

-Save the 1 Conflicting Viewpoints Passage for the End.
+Save the Conflicting Viewpoints Passage for the End

 If you read the Conflicting Viewpoints Passage first or somewhere in the middle, it'll slow you down on the other passages.
 The Conflicting Viewpoints Passage requires an entirely different strategy and way of thinking.
 It'll break you out of your focused mindset of reading graphs, tables, and other visuals.
 So be sure to save it for the very end.

-Try to make sure you have at least 5 minutes to attempt it.
-If you only have 3 minutes or less when you get to this passage, skip reading, jump to the questions and try to go back and skim to answer as best you can.
-It's better to read the whole passage first but with 3 minutes or less, you will not have time.
+Try to make sure you have at least five minutes to attempt it.
+If you only have three minutes or less when you get to this passage, skip reading, jump to the questions and try to go back and skim to answer as best you can.
+It's better to read the whole passage first but with three minutes or less, you will not have time.

-Time-Saving Tip #3: How to Know When to Skip
+Time-Saving Tip 3: Know When to Skip Questions

 Keep track of your timing.
 You should not spend more than 1.5 minutes on any question.
 Ideally, you should be spending exactly 52.5 seconds on each question.
 However, some questions you'll be able to answer faster, so it'll allow you to spend a little more time on harder problems.